syaifulamindev/amin.id.github.io/about.md

 ## Background

 I have been working in the field of iOS development since 2014, with a focus on creating user-friendly and innovative mobile applications.
-After completing my education, I embarked on my professional journey in iOS development by joining company Alamaya.
+After completing my education, I embarked on my professional journey in iOS development.
 It was at this pivotal point that I transitioned from a student to a full-fledged developer, tackling real-world challenges and contributing to the success of projects.
 Since then, my focus has remained steadfast on iOS development.
-I've had the opportunity to work on native mobile applications for both Android and iOS, gaining valuable experience and solidifying my passion for creating innovative and user-friendly mobile apps.
+I’ve had the opportunity to work on native mobile applications for both Android and iOS, gaining valuable experience and solidifying my passion for creating innovative and user-friendly mobile apps.

 ## Freelance Journey